clowdr-app/clowdr-app.github.io/content/resources/organizer-guides/minimum-technical-requirements-for-using-clowdr.md

 **Video**

-Clowdr supports a wide range of video upload formats.
+Midspace supports a wide range of video upload formats.
 However, for the best results, we recommend that you upload videos in the following format:

 - Codec: H.264 (AVC)
 - Container: MP4
 - Resolution: 1920x1080 (1080p)

-Note: Clowdr does not support the following H.264 profiles: High 4:2:2, High 10-bit, High 4:4:4.
+Note: Midspace does not support the following H.264 profiles: High 4:2:2, High 10-bit, High 4:4:4.
 Files produced in a ‘lossless’ mode are unlikely to work.

-Tip: you can use the following [ffmpeg](https://www.ffmpeg.org/) command to convert many input videos to a format Clowdr accepts.
+Tip: you can use the following [ffmpeg](https://www.ffmpeg.org/) command to convert many input videos to a format Midspace accepts.

     ffmpeg -i <input file> -vcodec h264 -s hd1080 -crf 23 output.mp4

 **Other Content Formats**

-Clowdr supports PDFs, and the following image formats: PNG, JPG/JPEG, GIF and WebP.
+Midspace supports PDFs, and the following image formats: PNG, JPG/JPEG, GIF and WebP.

 We also support uploads for text/abstracts; links; youtube and other sites video embeddings (by url to the video); and zoom links!